1945 Nobel Prize in Literature

-The 1945 Nobel Prize in Literature was awarded to the Chilean poet Gabriel Mistral (1889–1957) "for her lyric poetry, which inspired by powerful emotions, has made her name a symbol of the idealistic aspirations of the entire Latin American world."
+The 1945 Nobel Prize in Literature was awarded to the Chilean poet Gabriela Mistral (1889–1957) "for her lyric poetry, which inspired by powerful emotions, has made her name a symbol of the idealistic aspirations of the entire Latin American world."
 She is the fifth female and first Latin American recipient of the literature prize.

 Laureate

 Lucila Godoy Alcayaga borrowed the pseudonym, Gabriela Mistral, from her favorite poets, Gabriele D'Annunzio and Frédéric Mistral.
 Her poetry is distinguished by intense emotion and straightforward language, having been influenced also by the modernist movement.
 Affection, deceit, sorrow, nature, travel, and love for children are some of their major themes.
 Mistral's first prominent poetry collection was Desolación ("Despair"), published in 1922.
 Ternura ("Tenderness"), published in 1924, contains nursery rhymes and lullabies for children whereas Tala ("Harvesting", 1938) makes use of strange imagery and free verse.
 She was well-known for writing op-eds for major Chilean newspapers such as El Coquimbo: Diario Radical and La Voz de Elqui.
 In her country, she became the first female to be awarded the National Prize for Literature.